 Reading glasses come in various flavors

 So, you’ve decided to get your first pair of reading glasses.
-What next?
+What’s next?

-Reading specs have a few types, depending on what you need.
+Reading specs come in a few varieties, depending on what you need.
 Here are the three main options and how they can help.

 Do you find it difficult to read text up close and see things from far away all at once?